astorDev/seege/README.md

 # Seege

-Performance/Load tests and tools.
+Performance tests and accompanying tools.
 Combined from siege, because it "attacks" a service and "see", because it provides an extensive information about the "attack" results.

 ~~Load testing tool~~